deadlygeek/git-pages-actions-playground/README.md

 ### Syncing up my local version of v-code with this version.

 All of this code was written online in code spaces.
+To sync my local machine settings and the settings I see in codespace was I needed to login correct